Gamaliel Public API

 Q: How do system messages work?

 A: Mandatory Gamaliel guardrails + theology + profile are always included.
-User-provided system_instructions are appended for tone/format customization but cannot override guardrails.
+User-provided system role messages in the messages array are appended for tone/format customization but cannot override guardrails.
+Multiple system messages are concatenated together.
 See System Messages for details.

 Q: Will TypeScript show errors for Gamaliel-specific parameters?